 Employees seek more than a salary or a fleeting warm-fuzzy feeling, even though this helps them respond positively on employee engagement surveys, they need more to invest in their work and help achieve organizational goals.

-So what are the factors that affect employee engagement and motivation, and how can you boost your staff’s engagement levels and drive to succeed?
+So what are the employee engagement factors, and how can you boost your staff’s engagement levels and drive to succeed?

 1. Hiring the right people